Exclusive Interview: BioTrackTHC Director of Governmental Affairs, Daniel Sparks

 For example, the two existing tracking methods are RFID tags and traditional barcode tracking.
 BioTrack is the only company that is able to offer both methods to our government clients, and that’s because we understand that no two states or businesses are the same.
 Our emphasis is on flexible technology that can adjust and grow alongside the changing and evolving cannabis markets in which we operate.

 Why is seed to sale tech important?

 Statewide tracking systems were born out of necessity after the release of the Cole Memo in 2013.
 That document spelled out guidelines that states were instructed to follow in order to avoid federal interference.
 The now-rescinded document basically said that states that have systems in place that prevent diversion of legal cannabis to states where it is illegal, would not be an enforcement priority for US Attorneys in those respective states.
-Although the guidelines in the Cole Memo are no longer in effect, seed to sale tracking is still seen as a prerequisite for states to operate a cannabis program in order to not be an enforcement priority for federal agencies.
+Although the guidelines in the Cole Memo are no longer in effect, seed to sale tracking (Seed-To-Sale Software) is still seen as a prerequisite for states to operate a cannabis program in order to not be an enforcement priority for federal agencies.
 This enables states to maintain chain of custody of the entire state’s supply-chain, as well as provide transparency between licensees and regulatory agencies.